Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2024-05-17_HowToCreateSocialMediaShareButtons/Index.md

  */
 ```

-> The `!important` property, this is necessary as, by default the Bootstrap icons will have the `Color` property set to `primary`, this will shadow our custom background colors, so adding `!important` at the end of them will fix this.
+> **Note:** The `!important` property, this is necessary as, by default the Bootstrap icons will have the `Color` property set to `primary`, this will shadow our custom background colors, so adding `!important` at the end of them will fix this.

 ---

 ## Include the brands.css file in your app

+Now, writing a simple CSS file is not really enough, we need to include it in our index.html's head section, so that the browser, can actually fetch our classes.
+Just add the following line to wwwroot/index.html:

 ```html|IndexhtmlHeadSection
 <html>